pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 10 - June 11th

 Today was standardizing the logging, handling a bit more of chat, and handling an unencrypted **CMSG_PING**.
-I was thinking that could be part of the intermittent issues too, but looking back I don't think I've ever had my client send that unencrypted anyways.
+I was thinking that could be part of the intermittent decryption issues too, but looking back I don't think I've ever had my client send that unencrypted anyways.

 ## Day 11 - June 12th

 I wanted equipment working so players weren't naked all the time, so I started on that.
 Using the MaNGOS item_template table, I wired things up to set random equipment on character creation.
-Then I got that added to the response to **CMSG_CHAR_ENUM**, so they would show up in the login screen.
+Then I added that to the response to **CMSG_CHAR_ENUM** so they would show up in the login screen.

 ![](20240612_00h50m55s_grim.avif)